onzyone/brew/README.md

 #### python

-TODO there is more setup needed here ... like setting up virtual env
+TODO there is more setup needed here ... like setting up a virtual env
 ```bash
 brew install python
 brew install pyenv